maquinadeturing/lamaquinadeturing.su/_posts/en/2024-08-09-implementing-search-function-in-static-web-site.markdown

 Note that per each word in a given language, it maps to a list of posts referenced by an "index".
 This index is the position in the array of posts at the end of the index structure.

 Let's use an example.
-The following snippet is taken from the Markdown source of this {% link_uuid title='post' uuid=28623ef9-070a-464c-889c-f5a42fac3cd4 lang=en %}:
+The following snippet is taken from the Markdown source of this [post](28623ef9-070a-464c-889c-f5a42fac3cd4/en):

 `**Cybernetics**[^1], the science of the common features of processes and control systems in technological devices, living organisms and human organisations.
 The principles of C. were first set forth by Wiener (q.v.)`